Mezcalita del Ocaso

 Connecting Over Cocktails

 As I mentioned above, this recipe (do you call drinks recipes?
 I need to get some books…) was part of a collaboration among a wonderful group of Canadian food bloggers.
 Each of us has published a new drink today, and I’m happy to tell you a bit about all of them here.
-I hope you’ll check out their drinks, and their sites – these people are incredibly talented, and I’m happy to call them my colleagues, and my friends.
+I hope you’ll check out their drinks, and their sites (there’s a little photo montage below) – these people are incredibly talented, and I’m happy to call them my colleagues, and my friends.

 And last but not least, I want to give props to the wonderful Kristy Gardner of She Eats.
 Kristy is part of our lovely little social group, but she couldn’t join us this month.
 She’s a wonderful writer, and she has a great book all about cooking with cocktails coming out soon.
 If you don’t know her already, I hope you’ll check her out.